 Its specifications and features make it suitable for advanced players who have a more powerful shot.
 It doesn’t have much power on its own but allows you to use yours.
 Its size, sweet spot, string pattern and balance give you enough support and control to upgrade your game rapidly.
 It’s designed to follow your pace and strength of shooting, which is always a useful detail to look for in a tennis racket.

 - Soft flex frame

 - Allows you to apply more power to your shots

 - Weight may be a little too much for someone

 - Takes some effort to achieve full power

 But, those specifications are what works for some players who hit hard and want to be the one to provide the power of the shot.
-Besides, it’s a racquet made for advanced players who know how to play and what they’re looking for in a racquet.
+Besides, it’s made for advanced players who know how to play and what they’re looking for.

 Its features and specifications aren’t bad; they just don’t work for everyone.
 For example, it’s a matter of preference whether you’d like the smaller head size, or not.
 It isn’t a bad racquet; it’s just not standard and doesn’t work for everyone.
 Besides, the many satisfied customers speak only the best about its quality and the quality of its performance.

 If you hit hard, you probably don’t want a racquet that has way too much power because you’d throw your ball over your opponents.
 Instead, you need a racquet that will adapt to the power you offer and can follow your pace.